Edward-Perez/tech-degree-project-3/README.md

 * “Color” drop down menu is hidden until a T-Shirt design is selected.
 * Form provides at least one error message in real time, before the form is submitted.
 * Form provides at least one error message that changes depending on the error.
-* Background color changes each time the quote changes.